Pavel Durov

 Biography of Pavel Durov

-Pavel Durov is a programmer, founder of the largest Russian-speaking social network "VKontakte," and its director from 2006 to 2014.
+Pavel Durov is a programmer and founder of VKontakte, Russia's biggest social network, where he served as director from 2006 to 2014.

 Founder of VKontakte and Telegram Pavel Durov